 These tips will help you write a stellar abstract for your thesis:

-Remember that an abstract is meant to summarise your work, not a detailed description.
+Remember that an abstract is meant to summarize your work, not a detailed description.
 As such, it shouldn't be more than 250 words in length.

 An abstract's primary goal is to provide the reader with a summary of your work.
 It should only include the most important information about your thesis.
 Save the details for the body of your paper.